CTU-IIG/TORSCHE/README.md

     addpath(path,'c:\matlab\toolbox\scheduling')
     addpath(path,'c:\matlab\toolbox\scheduling\stdemos')

 Several algorithms in the toolbox are implemented as Matlab MEX-files (compiled C/C++ files).
-Compiled MEX-files for MS-Windows and Linux on PC (32bit) compatible are part of this distribution.
-If you use the toolbox on a different platform, please compile these algorithms using command make from \scheduling directory (in Matlab environment).
+Compiled MEX-files for various MS-Windows, Linux and MacOS systems are part of this distribution.
+If you use the toolbox on a different platform, please compile these algorithms using command make from \scheduling\contrib directory (in Matlab environment).
 Before that, please specify the compiler using command mex -setup from (also in Matlab environment).
 We suggest to use Microsoft Visual C/C++ or gcc compilers.

 ##Help##